How (And When) To Change Your Mortgage Lender

 Before changing lenders, you must get your mortgage preapproved by your new lender.
 This step is relatively quick and is usually completed before the offer is made.
 If you already have a mortgage, you will have gone through a preapproval at least once before.
 You will need to repeat this process if you decide to change lenders.

 When looking for a new mortgage lender, be transparent about the reasons for the change with your real estate agent and the home seller.
 Sellers may become suspicious of your ability to get a mortgage if they don’t hear about the change from you directly.
 Additionally, provide a new preapproval letter to your real estate agent, if one is involved, in your change of lenders.

-The home seller might become alarmed if you’re switching from a conventional to an FHA loan because of the FHA’s stricter appraisal process.
+The home seller might become alarmed if you’re switching from a conventional to an FHA loan because the Federal Housing Administration (FHA) has a stricter appraisal process.
 Ultimately, be transparent about your intentions to the sellers and communicate early and often.

 What Are The Disadvantages Of Changing Mortgage Lenders?

 There are always some inherent risks in any decision you make in the home buying process, and changing lenders is no different.

 The only real risk when changing lenders after your offer has been accepted is that it might make it difficult to close on time.
 If the sellers want to close quickly, any delay might jeopardize the sale, especially if the desire to switch comes later in the process.

 A New Lender Means A New Credit Check

 You Might Need To Get A New Appraisal

 If the first lender you chose to work with has already conducted the appraisal, but the new lender doesn’t work with the appraiser used, you may need to pay for a whole new appraisal.
 A new appraisal will be an additional cost to you and is worth considering before choosing to work with a new lender.